JulianOzelRose/TR-SaveMaster/README.md

 Health is stored dynamically on anywhere from 1-6 different offsets per level.
 Since the health offsets shift throughout a level, it is best to use the heuristic method to determine the correct health offset outlined in the [above section](https://github.com/JulianOzelRose/TR-SaveMaster?tab=readme-ov-file#using-heuristics-to-determine-the-health-offset).
-In the case of Tomb Raider II, the health offsets are stored 8, 9, and 10 bytes away from the character movement data.
+In the case of Tomb Raider II, the health offsets are stored 8 bytes away from the character movement data.

 ## Tomb Raider III
 The savegame file structure of Tomb Raider III is very similar to that of Tomb Raider II, so the processes involved